Baton Rouge

 Advocating for Victims of Semi-Truck Accidents in Baton Rouge

 Every year, thousands of people in Louisiana are injured or killed in commercial vehicle accidents.
-Whether due to reckless driving, poorly maintained trucks, or negligent hiring practices, these accidents are almost always preventable.
+Whether caused by reckless driving, poorly maintained trucks, or negligent hiring practices, many of these crashes are preventable.

-At Clayton, Frugé & Ward, we represent injured truck accident victims, as well as the families of those wrongfully killed in collisions with commercial vehicles.
-Our team of Baton Rouge truck accident lawyers aggressively pursues maximum compensation to help offset the cost of medical treatment, future care, and lost wages.
-We also fight to make sure liable parties are held accountable for our clients’ pain and suffering.
+At Clayton, Frugé & Ward, we represent injured truck accident victims, as well as families of those wrongfully killed in collisions with commercial vehicles.
+Our team of Baton Rouge truck accident lawyers aggressively seeks maximum compensation to offset costs for medical care, future support, and lost wages.
+We also work to hold all liable parties accountable for the pain and suffering our clients endure.

 To date, we have recovered over $1 billion in compensation, including many million- and multimillion-dollar settlements and verdicts.
-Get in touch with us today to learn how our team can help you seek the justice you deserve.
+Contact us today to discover how we may help you seek deserved justice.

 Call (225) 209-9943 or schedule a free consultation online to discuss your legal options with a truck accident attorney in Baton Rouge.
 We're here to answer your questions and explain your options.